investmentblockchain/IBP-Core/doc/init.md

 All three configurations assume several paths that might need to be adjusted.

-Binary:              `/usr/bin/icprod`
+Binary:              `/usr/bin/ibpd`
-Configuration file:  `/etc/icprocore/icpro.conf`
+Configuration file:  `/etc/ibpcore/ibp.conf`
-Data directory:      `/var/lib/icprod`
+Data directory:      `/var/lib/ibpd`
-PID file:            `/var/run/icprod/icprod.pid` (OpenRC and Upstart) or `/var/lib/icprod/icprod.pid` (systemd)
+PID file:            `/var/run/ibpd/ibpd.pid` (OpenRC and Upstart) or `/var/lib/ibpd/ibpd.pid` (systemd)
-Lock file:           `/var/lock/subsys/icprod` (CentOS)
+Lock file:           `/var/lock/subsys/ibpd` (CentOS)

-The configuration file, PID directory (if applicable) and data directory should all be owned by the icprocore user and group.
-It is advised for security reasons to make the configuration file and data directory only readable by the icprocore user and group.
-Access to icpro-cli and other icprod rpc clients can then be controlled by group membership.
+The configuration file, PID directory (if applicable) and data directory should all be owned by the ibpcore user and group.
+It is advised for security reasons to make the configuration file and data directory only readable by the ibpcore user and group.
+Access to ibp-cli and other ibpd rpc clients can then be controlled by group membership.

 3b) Mac OS X

-Binary:              `/usr/local/bin/icprod`
+Binary:              `/usr/local/bin/ibpd`
-Configuration file:  `~/Library/Application Support/ICProCore/icpro.conf`
+Configuration file:  `~/Library/Application Support/ICProCore/ibp.conf`
 Data directory:      `~/Library/Application Support/ICProCore`
 Lock file:           `~/Library/Application Support/ICProCore/.lock`